 Faulty equipment is tagged out.
-(Tag out tags are available).
+(Tag and tags is available).

-Safety Data Sheets (not older than 5 years) are available for workers reference and included in the hazardous substances register.
+MSDS (not older older than 5 years) are available for workers reference and included in the hazardous substances register.

 There is an up to date easy to find and read list/register summary of all chemicals used.

-A risk assessment has been completed for all chemicals and harmful substances stored and used in the workshop.
+A risk assessment has been completed for all chemicals and harmful substances stored and used at the workplace.

 Actions have been take to control risks.
-For example , an investigation has been done to find out whether an alternative safer chemical is available.
+For example , an investigation has been doe to find out whether an alternative safer chemical is available.

 Decanted containers are labeled with name, risk and safety instructions.